-- Multiple pregnancy occurs in about one in 80 pregnancies.
+- Multiple pregnancy happens in about one in 60 pregnancies.

-- While most women with multiple pregnancies will have a healthy pregnancy and will give birth to healthy babies, however complications are more common.
+- Most women with multiple pregnancies will have a healthy pregnancy and will give birth to healthy babies, however complications are more common.

-- Extra antenatal checks and ultrasound scans to make sure that you are well and to monitor your babies will be offered.
+- You will be offered extra antenatal checks and ultrasound scans to make sure that you are well and to monitor your babies closely.

-- You will be advised to give birth in a consultant-led maternity unit.
+- You will be advised to give birth in hospital.

 What is a multiple pregnancy?

-A ‘multiple pregnancy’ is the term used when you are expecting two or more babies at the same time.
-It occurs in about one in 60 pregnancies.
+A multiple pregnancy is the term used when you are expecting two or more babies at the same time (twins, triplets or more).
+It happens in about one in 60 pregnancies.
 Multiple pregnancy is more common as you get older or if you have fertility treatment.

-Similarly, triplets can be trichorionic (each baby has a separate placenta and chorion), dichorionic (two of the three babies share a placenta and chorion and the third baby is separate), or monochorionic (all three babies share a placenta and chorion).
+Similarly, triplets can be trichorionic (each baby has a separate placenta), dichorionic (two of the three babies share a placenta and the third baby has its own placenta), or monochorionic (all three babies share a placenta).

 What does a multiple pregnancy mean for my babies and me?

 Most women who are having twins or triplets have a healthy pregnancy and will give birth to healthy babies.
-However, complications are more common in multiple pregnancy and having extra care during your pregnancy including more ultrasound scans reduces these risks to you and your babies.
+However, complications are more common and you will be offered extra care during your pregnancy.

 Problems with growth